G&S Client Awarded $229,500 Verdict Following Termination From Limited Liability Company

 Hilary F. was delighted with the result, and with Gordon & Simmons’ thoughtful, measured guidance both before and during trial.
 Hilary F. wrote:

-Although I have a great deal of experience dealing with law firms and lawyers, I have never been inclined to offer a testimonial in praise of the legal professionals I have worked with, but it is my absolute pleasure to do so for Roger Simmons and for Jacob Weddle and their firm of Gordon & Simmons, LLC.
+Although I have a great deal of experience dealing with law firms and lawyers, I have never been inclined to offer a testimonial in praise of the legal professionals I have worked with, but it is my absolute pleasure to do so for Roger Simmons, and the firm of Gordon & Simmons, LLC.

 Roger, unlike a prior counsel involved with my case, saw exactly what to do right from the get-go and developed a brilliant strategy.
 Had I retained he and his firm at the beginning of my case I could have saved myself an immense amount of money in legal fees.
 He knew what to do from the very first, not after months and months of legal machinations.